HOME • SEARCH • EMAIL • ABOUT

 - Subanens of Zamboanga del Sur use decoction of whole plants for cough and kidney stones.
 (9)

-- The Ilongot-Egongot community of Maria Aurora, Aurora, Philippines, use the leaves for treatment of abdominal pain, cough, and kidney disease.
+- In the Ilongot-Egongot community of Maria Aurora, Aurora, Philippines, fresh leaves are taken orally for treatment of abdominal pain, cough, kidney disease, high blood pressure, cancer, and as antioxidant and immunostimulant.
 (13)

 - Elsewhere has a long recorded history of folkloric medicinal use.